eaton-lab/fundamentals/docs/class-ancestry-coalescent.md

 The analogy in your 2nd reading of a book is quite useful.

 	You have two copies of your 22 autosomal chromosomes, one you inherited from your biological mother and one from your father (we’ll ignore for the moment the small subset of our genomes that are inherited in a different manner, i.e., the mitochondria, and the Y chromosome, and the X chromosome).
 Your mother in turn had two copies of each of these chromosomes; one she received from your maternal grandfather and one from your maternal grandmother.
-Your mother can only pass on a single copy of each of these chromosome into the egg (though the process called meiosis).
+Your mother can only pass on a single copy of each of these chromosome into the egg (through the process called meiosis).
 When she comes to pass on a particular chromosome, sometimes she transmits you a copy of your maternal grandmother’s chromosome, and sometimes she passes you a copy of your maternal grandfather’s chromosome.
-In those cases, your entire copy of that particular chromosome traces to your either your maternal grandmother or your maternal grandfather.
+In those cases, your entire copy of that particular chromosome traces to either your maternal grandmother or your maternal grandfather.
 However, frequently when she copies out her chromosome she takes big chunks* from her mum’s copy and then switches to her dad’s copy.
 Imagine that each of these chromosomes are books — now you could have inherited page 1-253 from your maternal grandmother and 254-600 from your maternal grandfather.
 In that way, the copy of the chromosomal book you receive from your mother will be a mosaic of the copies in your maternal grandfather and grandmother.
 The mosaic you receive was bound together carefully so that you aren’t missing any pages and so you get the entire story (no annoying bits where you’re missing the page where the murderer isnrevealed).
 The process of forming the mosaic is called recombination, and the switch points in the story are called recombination events (or crossovers).

 https://gcbias.files.wordpress.com/2017/12/parents_grandparents.png?w=768